mnt-home/swiftchain/README.md

 # swiftchain
 ### A tiny, opinionated library for building performant Blockchain applications in Python

-**Please note: swiftchain is currently still in early development.**
+**Please note: swiftchain is currently still in early development and not usable.**

 This library provides an easy-to-use, mid-level API for building Blockchain applications in Python.
 It allows parallelized mining of Blocks on consumer CPUs, implements the Nakamoto consensus algorithm and exposes an additional Node class, which maybe used as a basis for implementing a network node in a Peer-To-Peer network.

 ## Installation

-swiftchain may be installed via pip using the following command:
+swiftchain may be installed via pip using the following command (currently not working):
 ```
 pip install swiftchain
 ```